jacobobryant/biff/slate/source/index.html.md

 :biff/static-pages nil  ; A map from paths to Rum data structures, e.g.
                         ; {"/hello/" [:html [:body [:p {:style {:color "red"}} "hello"]]]}
 :biff/fn-whitelist nil  ; Collection of fully-qualified function symbols to allow in
-                        ; Crux queries sent from the frontend.
+                        ; Crux queries sent from the front end.
 Functions in clojure.core ; need not be qualified.
 For example: '[map? example.core/frobulate] :biff/routes nil        ; A vector of Reitit routes.
 :biff/event-handler nil ; A Sente event handler function.